mgrman/BlazorWith3d/README.md

 This approach can be used for interprocess communication or any other kinds of native integrations.
 As source generators can create the binding code on both sides, or create apis on top of simple two way stream (e.g. as in Unity WebGL interop, the interop is too messy to generate for each method signature, as it is more basic than Blazor/JS interop)

+The serializers can be replaced, e.g. use built in JSON serializers.
+Although Unity one is very limited, e.g. no property support, no nullable struct support, root object must be class, ....
+Although MemoryPack has own limitations, e.g. no Typescript generation for structs (has to be done in fork)

+Built in Unity serializer is not used as it breaks compatibility with native Blazor JS interop (which does not support serializing fields)
+But can be considered if the required renderers are not using native Blazor JS interop (as the field support can be added) Or a solution based on Newtonsoft JSON can be used, as that is more feature complete but is an extra dependency.

 ## Renderers

 - coordinate systems